 It also makes big artists bigger

-TikTok is a highway to music success, and it has already helped numerous previously-unknown artists.
+TikTok is a highway to music success, and it has already helped numerous previously unknown artists.
 However, the app has also been (and will continue to be) extensively explored by major record labels trying to make money out of already-established acts.

 Drake’s “Toosie Slide” makes for the perfect example of how TikTok helps major artists to become even bigger.
-The song was released at a moment TikTok was quickly becoming the world’s most popular new social media platform, and it was clearly manufactured to become a TikTok hit.
+The song was released at the moment TikTok was quickly becoming the world’s most popular new social media platform, and it was clearly manufactured to become a TikTok hit.

 “Toosie Slide” sounds like a desperate attempt to go big on TikTok, to the point of featuring a TikTok-ready passage with the following lyrics: